How to Start a Daycare at Home

 • Outline overhead costs and revenue streams

-All types of businesses must be registered with the IRS, but in doing so, business owners have to choose a business structure, which serves as both a legal structure and tax structure.
+Incorporated businesses (like LLCs and corporations) must be registered with the IRS and their state government.
+In doing so, business owners have to choose a business structure, which serves as both a legal and tax structure.
 As a small business, at-home childcare centers are generally registered as:

-• Sole proprietorships, which are easier and cheaper to set up but don’t offer the same protection
+• Sole proprietorships, which are easier and cheaper to set up but don’t offer liability protection.

-You can file for an LLC online, but first, you’ll need to get a general business license and the family child care license required in your state.
-It can take about one to two weeks to process your request if you opt for expedited filing or as little as three to five business days if you opt for rush filing.
+You can form an LLC online for free with ZenBusiness (just pay your state’s fee), but you’ll also need to get a general business license and the family child care license required in your state.
 Processing time is determined by the state, and each state charges different fees.
+If you’d like, learn more about which is the best legal structure entity for your new business.

 • Ongoing expenses, like payroll, accounting services, and rent or mortgage payments